-Investigated an allegation that a field employee purchased a controlled substance during the lunch break and was subsequently arrested by local law enforcement.
+We previously reported an investigation involving an allegation that a field employee purchased a controlled substance during the lunch break and was subsequently arrested by local law enforcement.
 We substantiated the allegation and issued a report.
-Management placed the employee on indefinite suspension while the matter is prosecuted in State court.
+Management placed the employee in an unpaid status while the matter was prosecuted in State court.
+During this reporting period, the employee was convicted, and we issued a supplemental report.
+Management is considering disciplinary action.
 OIG-I-513